List of YuYu Hakusho characters: Sakyo

 Sakyo (左京, Sakyō) is first introduced as a young member of the Black Book Club (ブラック・ブック・クラブ, Burakku Bukku Kurabu), a group of wealthy humans who deal with demons and compete in high-stakes gambling, betting on whether Yusuke and Kuwabara will succeed in defeating Tarukane's bodyguards, the Toguro brothers, and their men.
 After winning all bets and bankrupting Tarukane, it is revealed that Sakyo hired the Toguro brothers and had them throw the fight, and that Tarukane originally stole Yukina from Sakyo.
 Sakyo sponsors Team Toguro in the Dark Tournament.
-He is a sociopath, who grew up torturing and killing animals and people.
+He is a sociopath who grew up torturing and killing animals and people.
 He has an affinity and knack for gambling, occasionally putting his life on the line just for the thrill.
 With his expected monetary winnings from the tournament, Sakyo plans to create a large hole or portal linking the Demon Plane with the Human World, for no reason other than to see what happens.
 After Younger Toguro's death and having staked his own life on the victory, Sakyo self-destructs the tournament arena and is crushed to death.
 In the anime, he forms a romantic bond with Shizuru Kuwabara.

 Sensui Seven

 The Sensui Seven (仙水一味, Sensui Ichimi) are a group who are trying to open a portal linking the Human World with the Demon Plane.
-Led by Shinobu Sensui, it is composed of seven individuals referred to by nicknames, which are also the names of their abilities.
+Led by Shinobu Sensui, it comprises seven individuals referred to by nicknames, which are also the names of their abilities.
 Sensui used The Black Chapter, a videotape that documents thousands of hours of humanity's atrocities, to recruit the human members in his goal to eradicate humanity for being evil.